 Maple Heights (44137) and Garfield Heights (44125) share the inner-ring east-side profile.
 Both are dense, transit-accessible, post-industrial communities where housing prices reset hard during the 2008 to 2012 downturn and never fully recovered, but where rental demand from working households, hospital staff, and reverse commuters into the eastern suburbs has stayed firm.
 Downtown/Campus District (44115) is a different animal: as the downtown ZIP, it leans toward apartments and small condos; the high yield reflects a thin sample of for-sale houses in a ZIP dominated by rentals serving downtown workers and hospital interns.
 It is more of a long-term rental play given the steady tenant pool, while Shaker Heights (44120) and Maple Heights (44137) are likely to perform even better on short-term rental thanks to medical-tourism and Cleveland Clinic visitor demand.

 Cuyahoga Heights/Industrial Valley (44127) is the outlier in the top five.
-Entry pricing of around $85,070 is the lowest of any suburb on the list, and rent of $896 keeps the gross yield at 12.6%.
-This is industrial-edge territory: the housing stock is small and older, the tenant pool is narrower, and vacancy risk is meaningfully higher than in the inner-ring east-side suburbs.
+Entry pricing of around $85,000 is the lowest of any suburb on the list, and rent of about $900 keeps the gross yield at 12.6%.
+This is industrial-edge territory: the housing stock is small and older, the tenant pool is narrower, and vacancy risk is higher than in the inner-ring east-side suburbs.
 The yield is real on paper but should be discounted for the thinner rental market.

 Cheaper Doesn't Mean Worse, but It Does Mean Different

 The inverse relationship between price and yield is sharper in Cleveland than in most US metros because the price spread is unusually wide.
-The top suburb enters at $125,000, the metro median sits at $213,500, and the most expensive suburbs cross $751,990.
-An investor entering at $125,000 in Shaker Heights (44120) versus $213,500 at the city median faces a very different capital-risk profile: the cheaper property carries more rental risk per dollar invested, but it also requires far less capital and produces stronger cash yield from day one.
+The top suburb enters at about $125,000, the metro median sits at about $269,000, and the most expensive suburbs cross about $752,000.
+An investor entering at about $125,000 in Shaker Heights (44120) versus about $269,000 at the city median faces a very different capital-risk profile: the cheaper property carries more rental risk per dollar invested, but it also requires far less capital and produces stronger cash yield from day one.

 The premium suburbs trade yield for capital preservation and tenant quality.
 Buyers in those areas pay for school districts, larger lots, and historically lower turnover, not for income.
 That trade-off is real, but it is a growth and stability bet, not a cash-flow bet, and the gross yield numbers reflect it honestly.